AriaSalvatrice/AriaModules/README.md

 - **Transpose mode**: Selects one of the three transposition rules for the knob directly above it.
 Each transposition rule results in output that remains in harmony.
 The rules are:
     - **Unlit** - _Octaves Mode_: Quantizes the signal first, then transposes it up or down by full octaves.
     - **Yellow** - _Semitones Mode_: Transposes the signal up or down by a few semitones first, then quantizes it.
-    - TODO:**Pink** - _Scale degrees Mode_: Quantizes the signal first, then transposes the signal by a specific amount of scale degrees.
+    - **Pink** - _Scale degrees Mode_: Quantizes the signal first, then transposes the signal by a specific amount of scale degrees.
-- TODO:**Sample & Hold / Track & Hold toggle**: Swaps between the two modes for the input directly below it.
+- **Sample & Hold / Track & Hold toggle**: Swaps between the two modes for the input directly below it.
 Unlit is Sample & Hold, lit is Track & Hold.
-- TODO:**Sample & Hold / Track & Hold input**: When plugged in, instead of operating continuously, the quantizer will Sample & Hold or Track & Hold the signal.
+- **Sample & Hold / Track & Hold input**: When plugged in, instead of operating continuously, the quantizer will Sample & Hold or Track & Hold the signal.
 When you're quantizing a noisy source of modulation, it's useful to send it the same gate you'd send to the envelope that will play the note in question.
 The Sample & Hold is not polyphonic: a monophonic gate can drive a polyphonic column.
 And remember, signals move from top to bottom through the columns: the Sample & Hold only happens after processing everything above it.
 - **Visualize**: Shows the quantized output on the piano display.
 - **Output** - The quantized signal!
 Polyphony is defined by the **CV Input**.